akond/string-template/README.md

 A Clojure wrapper around StringTemplate.

 This is a Proof of concept.
-Do not use in production.

 # Rationale